 According to the 2015-2019 ACS, approximately 10 percent of Emeryville's population live with at least one disability, as discussed in the Housing Needs Assessment chapter of this Housing Element.
 Since 2014, the percentage of Emeryville's population with disabilities has not changed significantly, including areas in which Emeryville's population with a disability are concentrated.
 While still representing a relatively low percentage of the total population, Emeryville's population with disabilities is slightly higher in the moderate-resource area west of Interstate 80 and in the low-resource area south of 53rd Street (persons with disabilities comprise between approximately 13.8 and 12.3 percent of the population of these areas respectively, compared to between 5 and 7 percent of the city, as shown in Figure 5-9).
 Ocean Avenue, a Housing Authority of the County of Alameda (HACA)-owned property funded through the HOME program, is the only permanent housing available exclusively for persons with disabilities in Emeryville.
 Ocean Avenue is in the moderate-resource area in northwest Emeryville and offers a total of six mobility-accessible units.
 Ocean Avenue tenants are responsible for the entire rent portion and will receive a utility allowance.
 As of October 2021, the waitlist for Ocean Avenue is open.
 Other permanent housing options are offered in Berkeley and Oakland; however, a majority of these developments are affordable senior housing projects that also allow physically disabled residents over the age of 18.
-While units are available to persons with a disability, they are not exclusively intended for persons with disabilities, creating competition between a limited number of mobilityaccessible units in the region.
+While units are available to persons with a disability, they are not exclusively intended for persons with disabilities, creating competition between a limited number of mobility-accessible units in the region.
 Emeryville's senior housing apartments affordable to very low-income seniors, Emery Villa (50 units) and Avalon Senior Apartments (66 units), as well as market-rate senior housing, Watermark (125 units) are located within the city's low-resource area.
 Despite this, all three senior housing developments are within a quarter-mile of grocery stores, the Emeryville Senior Center, and adjacent to public transit stops along San Pablo Avenue and 40th Street.
-A trip to the closest medical facility would take less than 10 minutes by car and about 25 minutes using public transit.
+A trip to the closest medical facilities are all accessible within 15 minutes by public transportation, including the Stanford Health Clinic at 5800 Hollis Street (near Powell) the John Muir Health/UCSF Health Berkeley Outpatient Center at 3100 San Pablo in Berkeley (adjacent to San Pablo Avenue), and the Kaiser Permanente Berkeley Medical Offices at 2621 Tenth Street in Berkeley, (adjacent to San Pablo Avenue).